mozillascience/studyGroup/CONTRIBUTING.md

 ### Giving the lesson

+**Come 10 min** early, to make sure everything is set up.

+Before you begin:

+- Introduce yourself and ask that everyone else state their name and maybe their program

 A few tips:

-- Start from the *very beginning*.
+- Start from the *(nearly) very beginning*.
 Open the program or IDE (RStudio/Jupyter/etc) with everyone else and show how to do it (for beginner lessons).
-- Make *no assumptions* about what the audience knows.
+- Make *no/few assumptions* about what the audience knows.
 Let them know what keys you are using to run a particular piece of code (Ctrl-Enter for Jupyter/RStudio/etc) (for beginner lessons).
 - Write the code *with the audience*.
 Start from an empty file and write the